 Like I’ve said before, I devour books.
-Over the last 2-3 years, Tucker’s Reading List served as a guide for my journey through literature.
-I thought I’d put together a list of my own–although this is a bit of crossover between the two.
-So here are the books that have greatly influenced me.
+How many books that’s added up to over the years, I have no idea, but some certainly stand out more than others.
+I thought I’d put together a list of the most important books that have have greatly influenced me.
 I’d recommend starting with these and then following my chain-method, which is to read as your next book, one that is cited by the book you’re currently reading.
 And don’t forget to sign up for my Reading List Email which recommends a new set of life changing books each month.

 Books to Base Your Life On